shibahex/RobloxAutoTrader/README.md

 A roblox trading bot that heavily depends on rolimons and its APIs

 # DEPENDENCIES
-Download both chrome and chromedriver from your platform and put the unziped file into handlers folder https://googlechromelabs.github.io/chrome-for-testing/#stable
+Download both chrome and chromedriver for your platform and put the unziped file into handlers folder https://googlechromelabs.github.io/chrome-for-testing/#stable

 # Outlined Events